TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

     * Consent to your entry in the TEF-Health Reviewer Database.

 !!! note "Onboarding Completion"
-    Only after the contract is signed by a Charité legal representative, you are added to the "Reviewers Database".
-While the request is pending, the user will get the Role "Potential Reviewer."
+    Only after the contract is signed by a Charité legal representative, you are added to the **Reviewers Database**.
+While the request is pending, the user will get the Role **Potential Reviewer**.

 ## Reviewer View